-Beginning no later than the start of the third semester, the candidate shall submit drafts of parts of his thesis (e.g., sections or chapters) to his adviser and readers.
-A final full-draft of the thesis ought to be submitted on the Friday before the beginning of the Summer semester.
+Beginning no later than the start of the fourth term, the candidate shall submit drafts of parts of his thesis (e.g., sections or chapters) to his adviser and readers.
+A final full-draft of the thesis ought to be submitted on the Friday before the beginning of the Pentecost Term.